sterlingwes/unocha-flashes/parsed/westbank-raw.md

 * Since 7 October 2023 and as of 1 February 2024, 4,391 Palestinians, including 661 children, have been injured in the West Bank, including East Jerusalem.
 Of them, 4,254 have been injured by Israeli forces, 116 by settlers and 21 by either Israeli forces or settlers.
 Of the total injuries, 54 per cent were reported in the context of search-and-arrest and other operations, 34 per cent in demonstrations and 8 per cent during settler attacks against Palestinians.
 Some 33 per cent of those injuries have been caused by live ammunition, compared with 9 per cent in the first nine months of 2023.

 ### Settler Violence

+### Settler Violence

+* Since 7 October 2023 and as of 1 February 2024, OCHA has recorded 494 Israeli settler attacks against Palestinians, resulting in Palestinian casualties (49 incidents), damage to Palestinian-owned property (388 incidents), or both casualties and damage to property (57 incidents).
+In 2023, 1,264 incidents involving Israeli settlers in the West Bank, including East Jerusalem (with or without Israeli forces), resulted in Palestinian casualties, property damage or both.
+Some 945 of these incidents resulted in damage, 165 resulted in casualties and 154 resulted in both.
+This is the highest number of settler attacks against Palestinians in any given year since OCHA started recording incidents involving settlers in 2006.

 ### Displacement (West Bank)